 - Interviews.
 These are confidential and are limited to the individuals listed on the agenda, unless other arrangements have been made in advance.

 - Close out session.
 Site visitors will provide both a high-level overview, including strengths and weaknesses for each Domain, and specific observations about each Standard.
 They will mention the types of issues that will be noted in the Draft Site Visit Report.
 Site visitors may provide suggestions, but these will not be included in the report.
 Senior leadership as well as individuals who are intimately involved in the operations of your HRPP should attend this session.

 After the visit

-AAHRPP will provide a Draft Site Visit Report to you within 30 days of the last day of the site visit.
+AAHRPP will provide a Draft Site Visit Report to you within 45 calendar days of the last day of the site visit.
 While waiting for the report, debrief everyone who was interviewed during the site visit.
 This can help you anticipate some of the comments you might see in the Draft Site Visit Report.
 Take a breather, but remain focused on accreditation.
 Review the notes you took during the site visit, and begin working on improvements that will address the observations that the site visitors reported.

 - Once you receive the report, study the observations and ask AAHRPP for clarifications.
-Your response is due to AAHRPP within 30 days.
+Your response is due to AAHRPP within 45 calendar days.
 Pay attention to the due date in the letter you receive along with the Draft Site Visit Report.
 This deadline is strictly observed.
 See Instructions to Prepare a Response to a Draft Site Visit Report.